 Karlberg Palace: Royal Residence and Military Academy in Stockholm

-Karlberg Palace is more than just a famous old building.
-It forms part of Stockholm’s broader royal landscape, which includes landmarks such as the Royal Palace in Gamla Stan and the royal estates explored in Royal Stockholm.
-While the medieval center of royal authority lay in Gamla Stan, later royal estates such as Karlberg reflected the expanding landscape of Swedish monarchy around the capital.
+Karlberg Palace forms part of Stockholm’s wider royal landscape, alongside landmarks such as the Royal Palace in Gamla Stan and the estates explored in Royal Stockholm.
+While medieval authority centered on Gamla Stan, later royal estates like Karlberg marked the monarchy’s expanding presence around the capital.

 History and architecture

-Karlbergs Slott was built in 1634 as a private home.
-King Karl XI bought the estate in 1688, making it a royal property.
-The estate later became closely associated with the royal landscape of northern Stockholm, alongside estates such as Ulriksdal and Haga.
+Karlbergs Slott was built in 1634 as a private residence.
+King Karl XI purchased the estate in 1688, bringing it into royal ownership.
+Over time, Karlberg became closely linked with the royal estates of northern Stockholm, including Ulriksdal and Haga.

-In 1792, King Gustav III established the Military Academy Karlberg here, transforming the former royal residence into a center for officer training that continues to this day.
-The palace still serves as the academy’s home, making it the oldest military academy in the world still in its original location.
+In 1792, King Gustav III established the Military Academy Karlberg here, transforming the former royal residence into a center for officer training — a role it continues to fulfill today.
+The palace remains the academy’s home, preserving a military tradition that has endured for more than two centuries.

 Located near the Royal National City Park, Ulriksdal Palace offers visitors a glimpse into Swedish royal heritage amidst lush gardens and natural beauty.